mneri/csv/IMPLEMENTATION.md

    0,           0,           0,           0,           0,           0,                   0,0,
    0,           0,           0,           0,           0,           0,                   0,0};
 ```
 Rows represent the current state, and columns represent classes of characters.
-Each line has a comment on the right
+On the right-hand side of each row there
-indicating the state, and the starting state is noted with an `*`.
-A line comment above the table labels the columns.
+is a comment indicating the state, and the starting state is noted with an `*`.
+A line comment above the table labels
-The first column is labelled with `*`, meaning any character other than those listed in the subsequent columns.
-Next, in
+the columns.
+The first column is labelled with `*`, meaning any character other than those listed in the subsequent
-order, come the columns for `,`, `\r`, `\n`, `"`, and `EOF` (end of file).<br/>
+columns.
+Next, in order, come the columns for `,`, `\r`, `\n`, `"`, and `EOF` (end of file).<br/>
 States and actions appear in the code as three-letter mnemonics, shown in alphabetical order in the tables below.

 ```